shahoob/arcadia-index/docs/src/dev-setup.md

 ## Environment Setup

-### Api
+### Backend

-At runtime, Arcadia's backend will source environment variables to influence it's behavior.
-The simplest way to set these during development is to write them into a file named `.env`.
-A documented sample file is made available, so a quick way to get started is to use it by running `cp .env.example .env`.
+At build time, Arcadia's backend will source environment variables to influence its behavior.
+Documented sample files are made available, so a quick way to get started is to use it by running `cp .env.example .env` (in the folders `api`, `periodic-tasks` and `storage`).

 ### Frontend

-At build time, the frontend will be hardcoded with the site's API location sourced from an enviroment variable.
+At runtime, the frontend will be hardcoded with the site's API location sourced from an enviroment variable.
+The simplest way to set these during development is to write them into a file named `.env`.
 A documented sample file is made available, so a quick way to get started is to use it by running `cp .env.example .env`.

 ## Building and Running